-- 2904.1 No party in a student discipline case shall have the right provided by Section 2828 to file a motion for reconsideration or for a new hearing or a motion for relief from a final order. - If the adult student or minor student's parent or guardian did not receive actual notice of the hearing and DCPS has issued a final notice of disciplinary action, the adult student or minor student's parent or guardian may file a request for reconsideration with DCPS and request that DCPS vacate the final notice and refer the case back to OAH for a hearing and to vacate the Findings of Fact and Conclusions of Law.
+- (a) The party filing the motion did not attend the hearing, has a good reason for not doing so, and states an adequate claim or defense; - (b) The findings of fact and conclusions of law contain an error of law; - (c) The findings of fact and conclusions are not supported by the evidence; or - (d) New evidence has been discovered that previously was not reasonably available to the party filing the motion. - If the adult student or minor student's parent or guardian did not receive actual notice of the hearing and DCPS has issued a final notice of disciplinary action, the adult student or minor student's parent or guardian may file a request for reconsideration with DCPS and request that DCPS vacate the final notice and refer the case back to OAH for a hearing and to vacate the Findings of Fact and Conclusions of Law.
 When it decides such a request, DCPS may order a new hearing or DCPS may ask for OAH to decide whether to grant a new hearing.